-Faculty, Staff & Students with their valid CHSU ID cards are permitted to bring guests and visitors on the CHSU Campus as long as the visit purpose of the visit or the conduct of the visitor/guest does not conflict with the mission, vision or values of CHSU.
-Guests and visitors are required to sign in the Reception Desk and be given guest passes.
+Faculty, Staff & Students with their valid CHSU ID cards are permitted to bring guests and visitors on the CHSU Campus for brief periods, such as tours, as long as the visit purpose of the visit or the conduct of the visitor/guest does not conflict with the mission, vision or values of CHSU.
+Guests and visitors are required to sign in the Reception Desk during regular business hours and be given a temporary guest pass.
 CHSU reserves the right to limit the number of guests permitted at one time on any CHSU campus for safety reasons.
-For large events groups more than 10 guests will require a guest list and should be submitted to Operations Department with 24-hours' prior notice.
+For larger planned and official events, e.g., groups of more than 10 guests, will require a guest list and should be submitted to Operations Department with 24-hours' prior notice.